numbat70/inclusion2021/_docs/accessibility/advice-specific.md

 ### Dyslexia

+h
+> 20% of entrepreneurs in the UK are dyslexic.
+> This is 5 times more than the general population.
+>
+> Source: <a href="ttps://www.amanet.org/articles/new-research-reveals-many-entrepreneurs-are-dyslexic" target="_blank">Source: Amanet.org Jan 2019</a>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zafiGBrFkRM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### General advice: do and don't